When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 \paragraph{Upper bounds}

 The upper bounds on the maximum number of linear regions are obtained by primarily considering changes to the geometry of the linear regions from one layer to another, as previously outlined and revisited below.
-We present those with a close form by order of refinement in Table~\ref{tab:upper_bounds}.
+We present those with a close form in chronological order, which often coincides with nonincreasing values, in Table~\ref{tab:upper_bounds}.

-\cite{pascanu2013on} established the connection between linear regions and hyperplane arrangements, which lead to the tight bound for shallow networks based on~\cite{Zaslavsky1975} for activation hyperplanes in general position. \cite{montufar2014on} defined the first bound for deep networks based on enumerating all activation sets.
+\cite{pascanu2013on} established the connection between linear regions and hyperplane arrangements, which leads to the tight bound for shallow networks based on~\cite{Zaslavsky1975} for activation hyperplanes in general position. \cite{montufar2014on} defined the first bound for deep networks based on enumerating all activation sets.
 The subsequent upper bounds extended the result by~\cite{pascanu2013on} to deep networks by considering its successive application through the sequence of layers of the network.

 In the case of \emph{deep} networks, where $L > 1$, we need to consider how the linear regions defined up to a given layer of the network can be further partitioned by the next layers.
 We start by assuming that every linear region defined by the first $l-1$ layers is then subdivided into the maximum possible number of linear regions defined by the activation hyperplanes of layer $l$.
 That leads to the bound in~\cite{raghu2017expressive}, which is implicit in their proof of an asymptotic bound of $O(n^{n_0 L})$, where $n$ is used as the width of every layer.
 However, there are many ways in which this bound can be refined upon careful examination.
 First, the dimension of the input of layer $l$ ---i.e., the output of layer $l-1$--- within each linear region is never larger than the smallest dimension among layers $1$ to $l$, since for every linear region we have an affine transformation between inputs and outputs of each layer \citep{montufar2017notes}.
 Second, the dimension of the input coming through each linear region is in fact bounded by the smallest number of active units in each of the previous layers \citep{serra2018bounding}.
 This leads to a tight upper bound for $n_0=1$, since it matches the lower bound in ~\cite{serra2018bounding}.
 Finally, the activation hyperplane of some units may not partition the linear regions because all possible inputs to the unit are in the same half-space, and in some of those cases the unit may never produce a positive output.
 For the number $k$ of active units in a given layer $l$, we can use the network parameters to calculate the maximum number of units that can be active in the next layer, $\mathcal{A}_l(k)$, as well as the number of units that can be active or inactive for different inputs, $\mathcal{I}_{l}(k)$ \citep{serra2020empirical}.